Josh-Hiz/StockoBot/README.md

 # StockoBot!
 A python based discord bot designed for simplicity
 ### Features (Or potential features):
-- Graphing and plotting of any historical stock price from 1970 to the present
+- Graphing and plotting of any historical stock price from 1970 to the present including a full MACD!
 - Graphing and plotting of any historical volatility data from 1970
 - Graphing and plotting of any appropriate ratio you would need from a stock!
 (Sharpe, M2, etc)
 - Real-time price data of a specific stock including: Open, Close, High, Low, and Volume with real-time updates!